Advertisement

 Closed

 The waiting list is not currently open.
-When it is open, applications can be downloaded, mailed, emailed, or picked up in person.
+When it reopens, it will be advertised in the local newspaper, community service agencies, and via 211.
 Placement is chosen via lottery.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.